C-gyeltshen/C-gyeltshen.github.io/_posts/2024-06-20-TellonymGroup.md

      - Managed with `.tsx` files, Shadcn UI, and React Icons.

    - **Backend**:
-     - Oversaw CRUD operations, MongoDB management for user relationships, and API implementation.
+     - Oversaw CRUD operations, Relational DB management for user relationships, and API implementation.

 7. **Collaboration**: Used GitHub for version control and collaboration, ensuring everyone could work on different parts of the project simultaneously.
 Together we designed the database schemas.